hayderalsharuee/COMIM/README.md

 ## Customization Examples

-### 1. Set Pattern Matching for Conflict Handling by Admin
+### 1. Set Evaluaiton Rules for Inconsistency Handling by Admin

-### 2. Set Change Overlapping for Conflict Handling by Admin
+### 2. Set Evaluation Strategies by Admin

 ### 3. Configure A Client by User

-### 4. Configure Change Propagation for a Resource by User
+### 4. Configure Scope Defintion for a Model-View by User